11 Alberta small towns and cities that become magical in the winter

-Winter in Alberta is such a treat with the gorgeous views and snowy open fields, and a stop in some of these small towns is simply magical during winter.
+Winter in Alberta is such a treat with the gorgeous views and snowy open fields, and a stop in some of these small towns and cities is simply magical during winter.

-We put together a list of the coziest and most dazzling towns to check out this winter before spring comes.
+We put together a list of the coziest and most dazzling spots to visit this winter before spring arrives.

-There are dozens of adorable Alberta towns that are great for day trips.
-Or, you could pick a few towns on the list and string together your own unique winter road trip.
-Better ensure you have a good set of winter tires, just in case!
+There are dozens of adorable Alberta towns and cities that are great for day trips.
+Or, you could pick a few locations on the list and string together your own unique winter road trip.

 Canmore